-- Its official name is Rajiv Gandhi Sea Link which is in the memory of the late Indian prime minister.
-Still, a significant percentage of people usually refer to it as the Bandra-Worli Sea Link.
+- Its official name is Rajiv Gandhi Sea Link which is in memory of the late Indian prime minister.
+Still, many people usually refer to it as the Bandra-Worli Sea Link.

 - The sea link is an artificial engineering marvel that is very heavy, and its weight is approximately equivalent to the weight of 50,000 African elephants.

 - It is the first eight-lane freeway in India that has been built over the sea.